hieuwu/simple-note-application/README.md

 # Overview:
 In this project, I use some techniques at entry level in Android application development.
-This is suitable for students and people who is new to Android.
+This is suitable for students or people who is new to Android.
 # With this project, you would know how to:
 <ul>
   <li>Pass object data between screens</li>